 - To improve the performance of your plug-in package, avoid using the DynamicImport-Package manifest header unless necessary.
-If you use the DynamicImport-Package header in your bundle and the packages you want to import are not known in advance, the Virgo framework switches to searching mode for a publicly available package that satisfies the requirement.
-The use of wildcards is discouraged. - To improve the deployment time of your plug-in packages, you must add as few bundles as possible to the <bur> to the <burdlesOrder> element of your plugin-package.xml manifest file.
-All bundles that are not included in the ordered bundles list are deployed in parallel. - For example, you can deploy the OSGi bundles from your plug-in package in a parallel manner.
-This deployment is achieved, if you move all APIs exported by bundle A and imported by bundle B to a separate my\api.jar bundle.
-Include the my\api.jar bundle to the ordered bundles list of your plug-in package.
-In this way, the dependencies of bundle A and B are satisfied in advance and these bundles can start in parallel. - To improve the deployment time of your plug-in package, do not perform Spring bean initialization in the bundles from the ordered bundles list.
+If you use the DynamicImport-Package header in your bundle and the packages you want to import are not known in advance, the application framework switches to searching mode for a publicly available package that satisfies the requirement.
+The use of wildcards is discouraged. - To improve the deployment time of your plug-in packages, you must add as few bundles as possible to the <bundlesOrder> element of your plugin-package.xml manifest file.
+All bundles that are not included in the ordered bundles list are deployed in parallel.

+For example, you can deploy the OSGi bundles from your plug-in package in a parallel manner.
+This deployment is achieved, if you move all APIs exported by bundle A and imported by bundle B to a separate my_api.jar bundle.
+Include the my_api.jar bundle to the ordered bundles list of your plug-in package.
+In this way, the dependencies of bundle A and B are satisfied in advance and these bundles can start in parallel.

+- To improve the deployment time of your plug-in package, do not perform Spring bean initialization in the bundles from the ordered bundles list.
 The deployment of bundles is blocked until the Spring bean initialization is completed for each bundle that is part of the ordered bundles list.
-This behavior slows down the startup of the Virgo server.
+This behavior slows down the startup of the application server.
 You must use the bundles from the ordered bundles list only to export APIs and data transfer objects, if possible.
-For more information, see the previous recommendation.

-- To speed up the deployment of your plug-in package, you must use as few Web application ARchive (WAR) files as possible, ideally only one WAR file per plug-in package.
+For more information, see the previous recommendation. - To speed up the deployment of your plug-in package, you must use as few Web application ARchive (WAR) files as possible, ideally only one WAR file per plug-in package.
 WAR files are deployed slower that the other bundles, especially when the Web application has OSGi dependencies.
-For example, the deployment process can be slowed down when the Web application registers a message broker. - To avoid runtime errors, you can specify the versions of the packages that you import and export for your OSGi bundle. - Starting with vSphere 6.5, an OSGi validation utility is added to the vSphere Client which ensures that the deployed plug-ins follow the OSGi-specific best practices.
-The results from the validation checks are logged to the plugin-medic.log file which is located in the same folder as the Virgo server log file, vsphere\client\virgo.log.
-For more information about the location of the Virgo server log files, see the Table 11-1 table.
+For example, the deployment process can be slowed down when the Web application registers a message broker. - To avoid runtime errors, you can specify the versions of the packages that you import and export for your OSGi bundle. - Starting with vSphere 6.7U2, the Tomcat application server logs OSGi, dependency, and deployment errors to equinox.log.
+The equinox.log file is a recommended starting point for troubleshooting deployment failures. - Starting with vSphere 6.5, an OSGi validation utility is added to the vSphere Client which ensures that the deployed plug-ins follow the OSGi-specific best practices.
+The results from the validation checks are logged to the plugin-medic.log file which is located in the same folder as the Tomcat server log file, vsphere_client_virgo.log.
+For more information about the location of the Tomcat server log files, see the Table 14-1.
+Log Files Location table.